cloudflare/cloudflare-docs/content/cloudflare-for-saas/reference/status-codes/_index.md

 # Status codes

-We have many different status codes.
+Cloudflare uses many different status codes for Cloudflare for SaaS.
 They can be related to:

 *   [Custom hostnames](/cloudflare-for-saas/reference/status-codes//custom-hostnames/)
 *   [Specific certificate authorities](/cloudflare-for-saas/reference/status-codes//certificate-authority-specific/)